MyNameIsFu/scikit-plot/docs/Quickstart.rst

    :align: center
    :alt: Precision Recall Curves

 And again, that's it!
-As in the example above, all we needed to do was pass the ground truth labels and predicted probabilities to :func:`~scikitplot.metrics.plot_precision_recall_curve` to generate the precision-recall curves.
+As in the example above, all we needed to do was pass the ground truth labels and predicted probabilities to :func:`~imiplot.metrics.plot_precision_recall_curve` to generate the precision-recall curves.
 This means you can use literally any classifier you want to generate the precision-recall curves, from Keras classifiers to NLTK Naive Bayes to XGBoost, as long as you pass in the predicted probabilities in the correct format.

 Now what?
 ---------